JetBrains/kotlin-web-site/docs/topics/gradle.md

 for tasks that depend on a major JDK version.

 The Kotlin Gradle plugin supports Java toolchains for Kotlin/JVM compilation tasks.
 JS and Native tasks don't use toolchains.
-The Kotlin compiler always uses the JDK the Gradle daemon is running on.
+The Kotlin compiler always runs on the JDK the Gradle daemon is running on.
 A Java toolchain:
 * Sets the [`jdkHome` option](#attributes-specific-to-jvm) available for JVM targets.
 * Sets the [`kotlinOptions.jvmTarget`](#attributes-specific-to-jvm) to the toolchain's JDK version